 As part of his prosecution practice, Christian has drafted and prosecuted patent applications on applications for an assortment of technologies, including encryption, cryptography, blockchain, cryptanalysis, information security, machine learning, photolithography, athletic equipment, autonomous vehicles, optics, memory devices, medical devices, undergarments, and shapewear.
 He regularly performs patent searches, conducts due diligence studies, and contributes to freedom-to-operate and right-to-use opinions.

-Christian began his career in Intellectual Property at the United States Patent and Trademark Office as a patent examiner.
-During his tenure as an examiner, Christian examined applications in a variety of computer-related technologies, including task management, video compression, computer networking, network security, data encryption, anti-virus, intrusion detection, authentication, authorization, and cryptography.
-In 2008, Christian was recognized by the American Intellectual Property Law Association as an Outstanding Examiner.
+Christian began his career in intellectual property law as a patent examiner at the U.S. Patent and Trademark Office, where he examined applications in a variety of computer-related technologies, including task management, video compression, computer networking, network security, data encryption, anti-virus, intrusion detection, authentication, authorization, and cryptography.

 - District of Columbia Court of Appeals

 - Superior Court of the District of Columbia